 Let’s split apart Figure 1 to see exactly what information is being passed where:

 Once they have been built, the rest is fairly simple: you initialize the Author API like you would in any other scenario.
-The UI is handled by Learnosity- and any item an author saves item content, the information is stored on Learnosity’s side:
+The UI is handled by Learnosity — and as any Item an author saves Item content, the information is stored on Learnosity’s side:

-This is the route Oscorp decides the go, immediately rendering a report after the student’s completed work:
+This is the route Oscorp decides to go, immediately rendering a report after the student’s completed work:

 With this, Oscorp has been able to render all three of the main Learnosity APIs - the Author API, the Items API, and the Reports API, without having to edit their LMS.
 They simply served up the classic Learnosity experience using the APIs within LTI.